Medic to Medic - Malawi

 Edit Content

-No elective sites have more specialist facilities however, students may also be able to conduct Healthcare Improvement or Audit or Research projects in conjunction with and facilitated by the Medic to Medic team.
+Healthcare Improvement or Audit or Research projects may be available in conjunction with and facilitated by the Medic to Medic team.
 These MUST be discussed in advance.

 Edit Content

 In Blantyre, accommodation is provided at the Medic to Medic house in New Naperi, Blantyre.
-Accommodation includes bedding, breakfast, laundry facilities and, acess to kitchen for cooking own meals.
+Accommodation includes bedding, breakfast, laundry facilities and, access to kitchen for cooking own meals.

 At our elective sites in rural Malawi, accomodation is allocated according to availability.
 We will provide you with more details upon booking!